EMPG

 Education Media and Publishing Group, more commonly known as EMPG, is a holding company registered in the Cayman Islands with no operating subsidiaries.
-It also has a minority interest in an affiliate that focuses on markets outside the USA called EMPGI.
+It also has a minority interest in an affiliate that focuses on markets outside the US called EMPGI.
 It was the effective successor to the Ireland-based Riverdeep company.
-It collapsed during the post-2008 Irish economic downturn following the financial crisis of 2007–2008.
+It collapsed during the post-2008 Irish economic downturn after the 2008 financial crisis.
 Prior to March 2010, EMPG owned the legacy Riverdeep and Houghton Mifflin Harcourt businesses, which it acquired in 2006 and 2007, respectively.

 Riverdeep's acquisition of Houghton Mifflin

 On 22 December 2006, it was announced that Riverdeep PLC had completed its acquisition of Houghton Mifflin.
 The new joint enterprise would be called the Houghton Mifflin Riverdeep Group plc, a company based in Ireland.
-Riverdeep paid $1.75 billion in cash for the equity owned the private investment firms Thomas H. Lee Partners, Bain Capital and The Blackstone Group and assumed $1.61 billion in debt.
+Riverdeep paid $1.75 billion in cash for the equity owed the private investment firms Thomas H. Lee Partners, Bain Capital and The Blackstone Group and assumed $1.61 billion in debt.
 Tony Lucki, a former non-executive director of Riverdeep, remained in his position as Houghton Mifflin's chief executive officer.